JoshuaHLai/CS32/README.md

-# UCLA_CS32
+# CS32
-This repository contains coursework for UCLA CS32 taken in Spring 2015.
+This repository contains coursework for UCLA Computer Science 32 taken in Spring 2015.